rodrigodadam/scrum-master-quiz/README.md

 - **HTML Files**

   - **index.html =>**
-    The user can modify the page **title** to a better choice for their porpose modifying the title as image below.
+    The user can modify the page **title** to a better choice for their purpose modifying the title as image below.

   <br>